puppetlabs/puppet-docs/source/pe/3.7/install_windows.markdown

 #### `PUPPET_AGENT_ACCOUNT_PASSWORD`

-The password to use for puppet agent's user account.
+The password to use for Puppet agent's user account.
 See the notes about users above.

 **Default:** no value.

 #### `PUPPET_AGENT_ACCOUNT_DOMAIN`

-The domain of puppet agent's user account.
+The domain of Puppet agent's user account.
 See the notes about users above.

 **Default:** `.`